aryaman1802/dgm_img_super_resolution/README.md

 The SRDiff gives inferior results compared to the Stable Diffusion model.
 However, we can run it on CPU, while the Stable Diffusion model requires a GPU.

 I have deployed both models on Streamlit.
-The `st_app1.py` and `st_app2.py` files contain the code for the Streamlit app.
-You can run the app using the following command:
+The `st_app1.py` (for SRDiff) and `st_app2.py` (for Stable Diffusion) files contain the code for the Streamlit app.
+You can run the app using the following command from the terminal:

 ```bash
 streamlit run st_app1.py